bitcointranscripts/bitcointranscripts/bitcoin-explained/hashcash-and-bit-gold.md

 Sjors Provoost: 00:18:35

 So if you translate that to the context of Bitcoin mining as it is today, let's say we had picked a non-stochastic form of Proof-of-Work, based on that original paper.
-So if Adam Beck had known about the original paper and had not bothered to implement something based on a hash function, because there's already a solution out there, then you would have the biggest miner, whoever that is, will just always find the next block first, because they would always find that big prime number or whatever the challenge is.
+So if Adam Back had known about the original paper and had not bothered to implement something based on a hash function, because there's already a solution out there, then you would have the biggest miner, whoever that is, will just always find the next block first, because they would always find that big prime number or whatever the challenge is.
 They would always find it first.

 Aaron van Wirdum: 00:19:04